-The primary goal of BNL's Groundwater Protection Management Program is to ensure that plans for groundwater protection, management, monitoring, and restoration are fully defined, integrated, and managed in a manner that is consistent with applicable federal, state, and local regulations.
-BNL's program helps to fulfill the environmental monitoring requirements outlined in DOE Order 450.1, Environmental Protection Program.
-This program is described in the BNL Groundwater Protection Management Program Description (Paquette et al. 2002).
-The BNL Groundwater Protection Program consists of four interconnecting elements: 1) preventing pollution of the groundwater, 2) monitoring the effectiveness of engineered and administrative controls at operating facilities and groundwater treatment systems, 3) restoring the environment by cleaning up contaminated soil and groundwater, and 4) communicating with stakeholders on groundwater protection issues.
-BNL is committed to protecting groundwater resources from further chemical and radionuclide releases, and to remediating existing contaminated groundwater.
+The primary goal of BNL's Groundwater Protection Management Program is to ensure that plans for groundwater protection, management, monitoring, and restoration are fully defined, integrated, and managed in a manner that is consistent with federal, state, and local regulations.
+The program helps to fulfill the environmental monitoring requirements outlined in DOE Order 450.1, Environmental Protection Program, and is described in the BNL Groundwater Protection Management Program Description (Paquette et al. 2002).
+The program consists of four interconnecting elements: 1) preventing pollution of the groundwater, 2) monitoring the effectiveness of engineered and administrative controls at operating facilities and groundwater treatment systems, 3) restoring the environment by cleaning up contaminated soil and groundwater, and 4) communicating with stakeholders on groundwater protection issues.
+The Laboratory is committed to protecting groundwater resources from further chemical and radionuclide releases, and to remediating existing contaminated groundwater.